dmuth/splunk-lab/README.md

 `SPLUNK_START_ARGS=--accept-license bash <(curl -s https://raw.githubusercontent.com/dmuth/splunk-lab/master/go.sh)`

-...and the script will print up what directory it will ingest logs from, etc.  Follow the on-screen instructions for setting environment variables and you'll be up and running in no time!
+...and the script will print up what directory it will ingest logs from, your password, etc.  Follow the on-screen instructions for setting environment variables and you'll be up and running in no time!
+You can find your logs with the search `index=main`.

-## Apps Built With Splunk Lab

-Since building Splunk Lab, I have used it as the basis for building other projects:

-- <a href="https://github.com/dmuth/splunk-yelp-reviews">Splunk Yelp Reviews</a>
-   - This project lets you pull down Yelp reviews for venues and view visualizations and wordclouds of positive/negative reviews in a Splunk dashboard.
-- <a href="https://github.com/dmuth/splunk-glassdoor">Splunk Glassdoor Reviews</a>
-   - Similar to Splunk Yelp, this project lets you pull down company reviews from Glassdoor and Splunk them
-- <a href="https://github.com/dmuth/splunk-telegram">Splunk Telegram</a>
-   - This app lets you run Splunk against messages from Telegram groups and generate graphs and word clouds based on the activity in them.
-- <a href="https://github.com/dmuth/splunk-network-health-check">Splunk Network Health Check</a>
-   - Pings 1 or more hosts and graphs the results in Splunk so you can monitor network connectivity over time.
-- <a href="https://github.com/dmuth/splunk-fitbit">Splunk Fitbit</a>
-   - Analyzes data from your Fitbit

 ## Screenshots